 Keep in mind that most areas are easy to reach, thanks to the extensive subway system and dozens of kilometres of underground walkways.

-The best areas to stay in Toronto for travellers include:
+The best areas to stay in Toronto include:

 - Downtown Toronto

 ✔ Best area to stay in Toronto for first-time visitors

 Downtown Toronto is the business and financial hub of the city.
 As the most visited part of the city, Downtown Toronto offers something for every traveller.
 Undoubtedly, downtown is the top choice for where to stay in Toronto for first-time visitors.